CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.5 Compliance Management (Request Management) .md

 ### 3.2 Literature

-Additional information on threats and security measures in the area of ​​compliance management can be found in the following publications:
+Additional information on threats and security measures in the area of ​​compliance management can be found in the following publications, among others:

 * #### [19600] ISO 19600: 2014